+which is established inside the Apaana like the taste inside the water.
 THAT WHICH ALONE 'IS' WHEN PRAANA AND APAANA 'ARE NOT'

-We worship the Chit-Self which is in-between the Apaana and the Praana, which is where Praana is moving towards its end and where Apaana is moving towards its end.
+which is in-between the Apaana and the Praana,

-CHIT IS THE SUPPORT OF ALL
+which is where Praana is moving towards its end, and where Apaana is moving towards its end.
+CHIT IS THE SUPPORT OF ALL which is the very Praana of the Praana; which is the very life of the life; which is the main support of the body.

-We worship the Chit-Self which is the very Praana of the Praana; which is the very life of the life; which is the main support of the body.
+which is the very mind of the mind; which is the enlightenment of the intellect; which is the ego of the ego.

-We worship the Chit-Self which is the very mind of the mind; which is the enlightenment of the intellect; which is the ego of the ego.
+in which everything is; from which everything rises; which is everything; which is in everything; which is the essence of all; which is eternal.

-We worship the Chit-Self in which everything is; from which everything rises; which is everything; which is in everything; which is the essence of all; which is eternal.
+which is the sight of the sight, which is sacred; which purifies all pure objects;

-We worship the Chit-Self which is the sight of the sight, which is sacred; which purifies all pure objects; which cannot be thought off; which cannot decrease.
+which cannot be thought off; which cannot decrease.